bythepixel/BTPValidator/README.md

     {}

     /**
-     * Creates a validator, then uses that validator to validate the data
+     * Creates a validator, then uses that validator to
-     * and create a new user
+     * validate the data and create a new user
     */
     public function createUser($data): ValidationResult
     {
         return $this->getCreateValidator()->validate($data, function($validatedData) {
-            return App\Models\User::create($validatedData);
+            // This callback will only run if validation is successful return App\Models\User::create($validatedData);
         });
     }

     /**
-     * Creates a validator by passing it a list of rules required to make a new user */ protected function getCreateValidator(): Validator {
+     * Creates a validator by calling the rules() method.
+     * we pass this method a list of rules required to
+     * make a new user
+    */
+    protected function getCreateValidator(): Validator
+    {